MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

 You can authenticate your access to a cluster and database with one of the following methods:

 * **User authentication:** Prompt the user to verify their identity in a web browser.
-* **Application authentication:** [Create an MS Entra app](../../../provision-entra-id-app.md), grant it access to your database, and use the credentials for authentication.
+* **Application authentication:** [Create an MS Entra app](../../../provision-entra-id-app.md) and use the credentials for authentication.
-* **Azure CLI authentication:** Sign-in on your machine to the Azure CLI using `az` `login`.
-Kusto retrieves the token from Azure CLI.
+* **Azure CLI authentication:** Sign-in to the Azure CLI on your machine, and Kusto will retrieve the token from Azure CLI.

-To see an example, select the relevant tab.
+Select the relevant tab.

 ### [User](#tab/user)